The day has arrived—you are finally on the hunt for your first student apartment!

 You will also want to make sure they have parking available close to the apartment.
 Even if you don't have a vehicle at the time, you may want one in the future—and your visitors will likely need a parking spot as well.
 If you plan to cook your own meals, you'll probably want a full kitchen Keep these things in mind when looking for a place to live.

 Thankfully, with StudentRoomStay you will not have to worry about these red flags.
-We take all the guesswork out of finding apartments for students.
-Explore housing through our marketplace today at StudentRoomStay.com!
+We take all the guesswork out of finding homes for students.
+Coming soon, you'll be able to explore housing through our marketplace at StudentRoomStay.com!